Do Go On - 536 - FedEx Flight 705

 I mean, it's pretty grim stuff, isn't it?

-He keeps coming back and you are all dying.
+and you are all dying.

 Yeah.

-And it's all happening so fast, you don't have time to be making these sorts of decisions.
+You don't have time to be making these sorts of decisions.

-It would have to be, like, because they are so experienced these guys,
+It would have to be like, because they are so experienced these guys.

-and before that work, you know, for the Navy.
+And before that work, you know, for the Navy.

 They've got a lot of experience with, you know, pretty stressful stuff and all that training.